 As we all know about various study courses and subjects, one of the important subjects is operational management, which has a pragmatic approach.
 Operational management tells us how to manage, operate, and control technology.
 The operational manager plays a vital role in this study and practical applications.
-Here we are going to discuss one other important device used in many operations that is CRANE.
+Here we are going to discuss one other important device used in many operations which is CRANE.
 A crane is a device used for lifting and lowering a load and moving it from one place to another.
 It is used to carry heavy loads with the help of levers and pulleys, which is impossible manually.
 Read more about crane operation safety.

 Crane Operation Safety Tips

-Crane Operation Safety is managed and regulated by OSHA (Occupational Safety and Health Administration) in 29 Code of Federal Regulations (CFR) When the question comes about the safe operating technique of cranes which are used in the manufacturing process, construction projects, or in heavy loadings of components at a shipyard or elsewhere; we must keep in mind the ways the lifting techniques and safety training aids to use the cranes.
+Crane Operation Safety is managed and regulated by OSHA (Occupational Safety and Health Administration) in 29 Code of Federal Regulations (CFR) When the question comes to the safe operating technique of cranes that are used in the manufacturing process, construction projects, or in heavy loadings of components at a shipyard or elsewhere; we must keep in mind the ways the lifting techniques and safety training aids to use the cranes.

 What Should Be Done Before Operating A Crane?

-First, check the stability level at the ground, visually inspect the crane before its use.
-Ensure the removal of all loose material like parts, blocking, packing material from the loads before lifting.
+First, check the stability level at the ground, and visually inspect the crane before its use.
+Ensure the removal of all loose material like parts, blocking, and packing material from the loads before lifting.
 Remove the slack from the hoisting ropes.